abhinav-nath/all-about-kafka/code/simple-producer-and-consumer/kafka-consumer-analysis.md

 > **Observation**: As there is only one partition, it is assigned to the single consumer and thus ConsumerA receives all the messages.

-## Case 2 : Two Partitions and One Consumer in One Consumer Group
+## Case 2 : Two Partitions, One Consumer in a Consumer Group
 Create a new topic - **TestTopic2** with **2 partitions**:

 ![](./images/create-topic-in-kafdrop_1.png "Create a topic with two partitions")